 Low urine copper levels are seen in malnutrition, hypoproteinemias, malabsorption, and nephrotic syndrome.
 Increased zinc consumption interferes with normal copper absorption from the gastrointestinal tract causing hypocupremia.

-Humans normally excrete <60 mcg/day of copper in the urine.
+Humans normally excrete less than 60 mcg/day of copper in the urine.

-Urinary copper excretion >60 mcg/day may be seen in:
+Urinary copper excretion greater than 60 mcg/day may be seen in: